 - a very high-interest rate

 - low monthly payments on their auto loan

 - an auto lease (gap coverage is sometimes included in your lease agreement)

 That’s because the depreciation on their vehicles often happens at a faster rate than the pay-down of their loan balance.

 This means, though, that gap insurance is only designed for drivers who still owe on their vehicles.
 If you own your car outright and don’t carry an auto loan, this coverage serves no purpose for you.
 That’s because there cannot be a “gap” for the coverage to fill.

 Do I Need GAP Insurance if I Have Full Coverage?

-You might be wondering to yourself, Is GAP insurance worth it, especially if I already pay for full coverage auto insurance?
-Well, if there is a chance of you ever being upside down on your auto loan — regardless of auto insurance coverage — you need to consider a gap policy.
+You might be wondering to yourself: Is buying GAP insurance worth it, especially if I already pay for full coverage auto insurance?
+Well, if there is a chance of you ever being upside down on your auto loan — regardless of car insurance policy coverage — you need to consider a gap policy.

-Your full coverage will pay for your vehicle if you’re in an at-fault accident or if the car is a total loss in some other way (stolen, vandalized, etc.).
-However, the amount you’ll receive will only be what the vehicle is worth.
+Your insurance company will pay for your vehicle if you have collision insurance and you’re in an at-fault accident.
+You’re also covered if the car is a total loss in some other way (stolen, vandalized, etc.) and you carry comprehensive coverage.
+However, the amount you’ll receive from your auto insurance company will only be what the vehicle is worth.
 If you owe more than that to the bank, you’ll still be responsible for the difference.